napari/docs/docs/tutorials/fundamentals/viewer.md

 on the layer type that you have selected.

-For example, if you add a `Points` layer after adding an `Image` layer, the new `Points` layer would be 'selected', and you will now see different controls present.
+For example, if you add a `Points` layer after adding an `Image` layer, the new `Points` layer will be 'selected' and you will now see different controls present.

 ```{code-cell} python